microsoft/PowerToys/doc/specs/preview-monaco.md

 * It supports dark mode
 * Clickable links
 * Monaco has also the MIT-license
+* Monaco powers VS Code.
+If it works there, pretty sure it can knock it out of the park here :)

 # 2 What does this implement